 If your trailer is equipped with electronic brakes, you will need a 7-pin electrical connector.
 If it has no brakes or hydraulic surge brakes, you only need a 4-pin connector.

-Once the electrical connector has been installed, hook up the trailer and make sure all of the lights are working properly BEFORE you hit the road.
-Also, test the brakes to make sure the trailer brakes are responding correctly.
+Once the electrical connector has been installed, hook up the trailer and make sure the brake lights and taillights are working properly BEFORE you hit the road.
+Also, test the brakes to make sure the trailer brakes are responding correctly if the trailer has electric brakes.
+A short test drive is also a good idea to get familiar with how your vehicle steers, handles and brakes with a trailer behind it.